Idarbs/Network-Configuration/README.md

 <img width="426" height="194" alt="image" src="https://github.com/user-attachments/assets/7423cdc1-c7a5-4873-92a4-fbf5102b1594" /><br/>
 <img width="408" height="197" alt="image" src="https://github.com/user-attachments/assets/eb365f07-5cdf-49a3-a215-c11fe2c50b0b" /><br/>

 A Layer 3 Etherchannel is also configured for load balancing between the distribution switches, as well as OSPFv3 enabled on the routers and distribution switches.
-An NTP is also supposed to be enabled on the network, but due to packet tracer's limitations, IPv6 NTP is not supported. <br/>
+An NTP Server is also supposed to be enabled on the network, but due to Packet Tracer's limitations, IPv6 NTP is not supported. <br/>
 HSRP would have also been configured on each SVI to allow for redundancy between the two distribution switches in case one fails. <br/>
 This network in particular has a lot of issues, which are further discussed in Known Issues & Misconfigurations. <br/>